lux4rd0/grafana-loki-syslog-aio/README.md

 This will start to download all of the needed application containers and start them up.
 It will also perform a local docker build of the generator.

+Once all of the docker containers are started up, point your Web browser to the Grafana page, typically http://hostname:3000/ - with hostname being the name of the server you ran the docker-compose up -d command on.
+The "Syslog Overview" Dashboard is defaulted without having to login.

+Note: this docker-compose stack is designed to be as easy as possible to deploy and go.
+Logins have been disabled and the default user only has a viewer role.
+This can be changed to an Admin role by changing the Grafana environmental variable in the docker-compose.yml file to:

+    GF_AUTH_ANONYMOUS_ORG_ROLE: Admin

 ## Options:

-I defaulted my configruation of having Loki use S3 storage with MinIO.
+The default Loki storage configruation uses S3 storage with MinIO.
 If you want to use the filesystem instead, use the config/loki-config-filesystem.yml conifguration in the docker-compose.yml file.
-And example would be:
+An example would be:

     volumes:
     - ./config/loki-config-filesystem.ym:/etc/loki/loki-config.yml:ro

+**Changing MinIO Keys**

+MinIO configruations also default the Access Key and Secret Key at startup.
+If you want to change them, you'll need to update two files:

+./docker-compose.yml

+      MINIO_ACCESS_KEY: minio123
+      MINIO_SECRET_KEY: minio456

+./config/loki-config-s3.yml

+     aws:
+      s3: s3://minio123:minio456@minio.:9000/loki

 **Disabling the syslog generator**